aws-samples/aws-glue-samples/examples/data_cleaning_and_lambda.md

 This example shows how to process CSV files that have unexpected variations in them and convert them into nested and structured Parquet for fast analysis.

-The associated Python file in the examples folder is:
+The associated Python file in the examples folder is: [data_cleaning_and_lambda.py](data_cleaning_and_lambda.py)

-    data_cleaning_and_lambda.py
+A Scala version of the script corresponding to this example can be found in the file: [DataCleaningLambda.scala](DataCleaningLambda.scala)

 ### 1. Crawl our sample dataset